Houtman Abrolhos: Discovery by Europeans

 Houtman thus named the islands using a Portuguese loanword that was current in the Dutch marine terminology of the time.
 John Forsyth states that the islands are named after the Abrolhos Archipelago off the east coast of Brazil, which was discovered and named by Portuguese navigators early in the 16th century.
 That position is supported by the fact that Houtman was familiar with the Abrolhos Archipelago, having sailed through it in 1598.
 Others assert that abrolhos was a Portuguese lookout's cry which, like many other Portuguese maritime terms, was taken up by sailors of other nationalities, becoming, by Houtman's time, a Dutch loan word for offshore reefs.
 Additionally, Frederick De Houtman had at least some grasp of Portuguese, having been sent by Amsterdam merchants to Lisbon from 1592 – 1594 with his brother Cornelis to learn about the Portuguese route to the Indies.
 Frederick also appears to have been a keen linguist, having published the first-known Dutch-Malay and Dutch-Malagasy dictionaries in 1603.
 He appears to have been fluent-enough in Portuguese that he might have used an evocative Portuguese word if it described the area better than any Dutch word did.

 It has been argued by proponents of the theory of Portuguese discovery of Australia that the Portuguese name is evidence that the islands were charted by Portuguese navigators in the 16th century.
 Kenneth McIntyre, for example, claimed that Houtman was in possession of Portuguese maps of the west coast of Australia, and that he named the islands "abrolhos" in accordance with the name on those maps.
-Charting of the islands was previously credited to Jorge de Menezes, but the notion that Menezes visited Australia is now thoroughly discredited, and no other candidate has been proffered.
+Charting of the islands was previously credited to Jorge de Menezes, but is now only listed as a possibility.

 The primary piece of evidence used to support the claim of Portuguese priority is the 16th century Dieppe maps, some of which are alleged to show the west coast of Australia, including an island at the position of the Houtman Abrolhos.
 That island is unlabelled on most of the Dieppe maps but, on Pierre Desceliers' 1550 map, it is labelled Arenes.
 In 1895, George Collingridge suggested that Arenes was a corruption of Abrolhos, but that was mocked by Heeres in 1898, and, according to Battye, "this suggestion can scarcely be regarded seriously.
 It certainly does not in any way add to the merit of the Portuguese claim".